Requirements for Obtaining Disability Benefits (SSDI) in Pennsylvania

 The SSA is a federal organization.
 However, in order to more rapidly process the sheer volume of applications, the SSA works with smaller organizations in each state.
 In Pennsylvania, the SSA works with the Bureau of Disability Determination (BDD), which is part of the Pennsylvania Department of Labor and Industry.

 The BDD reports evaluating about 145,000 claims every year, or approximately 400 claims every day.
 These claims, which are sent to the BDD after receiving a basic review by the SSA, represent both Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).
-While these two programs have different eligibility standards, with SSI based on financial need whereas SSDI is based on earning work credits, both grant assistance to Pennsylvanians who cannot work because they are impaired.
+While these two programs have different eligibility standards, with SSI based on financial need and SSDI based on earning work credits, both grant assistance to Pennsylvanians who cannot work because they are impaired.

 There are five BDD offices spread throughout the state to serve different counties.
 For residents of Eastern Pennsylvania, there are two offices that might be appropriate: